obsidianmd/obsidian-help/en/Obsidian Web Clipper/Interpret web pages.md

 ### Local models

-Interpreter can be use local models which offer greater privacy and offline compatibility.
+Interpreter can use local models which offer greater privacy and offline compatibility.
 Several options for running local models exist.
 One of the easiest to configure is Ollama.

 #### Ollama